 Adrian Fernand – Australia’s most stylish Agony Uncle – takes a look at the world of hiring and firing in Etiquette for Hire.
 Part 2 answers those all-important questions on interviews, follow-ups and how to resign in style.
-To catch up on Part 1 of this article click here.

 If you’re fortunate enough to get to the interview stage, view it as meeting your partner’s parents for the first time.
 Be on your best behaviour and you won’t put a foot wrong.
 Be warm but not overly informal, don’t sit down without being offered first or asking, show genuine interest even if you’re beyond bored and whatever you do, don’t put your feet on the table.
 Oh and for God’s sake, iron your shirt beforehand.